INTERSECT-training/intersect-training-practice/README.md

 This repository is for use by students on Day 2 of the 2023 INTERSECT Bootcamp, held in Princeton, NJ, July 10-14.

+## Participant

+The participant responsible for this fork is Miranda Mundt (@mrmundt).

 ## Funding

 The INTERSECT project is supported by NSF awards [2017424](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2017424)